 Whether one drives through Northern Virginia's bucolic suburbs or the region's more urban cities, there are always pedestrians to watch out for when behind the wheel.
 In the suburbs, there are often people engaging in recreational activities such as jogging or biking; in the urban areas, there is the presence of commuters via bike, as well as individuals who are constantly crossing city streets.
 In both types of areas, there can also be children, either going to school or playing near the roads.

 A semi truck accident is usually anything but mundane, as the gigantic vehicles can cause all sorts of catastrophic damage.
 A recent tractor trailer accident in Virginia, though, proved particularly dramatic and left a wake of serious injuries and fatalities.

-Interstatee driving requires caution, precision, appropriate speed and good judgment.
-Of course, these are not always present on Northern Virginia's roadways, and the results can be devastateing.
+Interstate driving requires caution, precision, appropriate speed and good judgment.
+Of course, these are not always present on Northern Virginia's roadways, and the results can be devastating.
 Recently on I-95, a fatal commercial trucking accident took the lives of both the driver and the passenger in a Ford Focus.